 For sequential processing cases,

 Option A: Sequential processing of cell search and timing sync for PCell handover and PSCell addition.
+(Huawei, vivo

 Option B: Tsearch can be extended for sequential processing cell search, e.g. Tsrch= Tsearch_MCG+Tsearch_SCG and the time for SSB post-processing may also be extended e.g. Tm=2xTmargin